Tropicália ou Panis et Circencis

-Tropicália ou Panis et Circencis (misspelled Latin for Bread and circuses) is a 1968 collaboration album by artists including Gilberto Gil, Caetano Veloso, Tom Zé, Os Mutantes and Gal Costa.
+Tropicália ou Panis et Circencis (Latin for Bread and circuses) is a 1968 collaboration album by artists including Gilberto Gil, Caetano Veloso, Tom Zé, Nara Leão, Os Mutantes and Gal Costa.
 Considered an important record in the Tropicália movement and in the history of Brazilian music, it features orchestral arrangements by Rogerio Duprat and lyrical contributions from Torquato Neto.

 Cover

 The main contributors can be seen on the album cover, which is intended to be a tribute to influential Beatles album Sgt.
 Pepper's Lonely Hearts Club Band.
 Seated on the floor, Gilberto Gil holds the graduation photo of Capinan.
 To the left, holding a chamber pot, is Rogério Duprat.
 To the right, Gal Costa, wearing a yellow dress, is beside Torquato Neto, with a cap.
 Caetano Veloso is to the left of them, holding a picture of Nara Leão.
 Behind them are Tom Zé, on the right, and Os Mutantes, on the left (more precisely, from left to right, Arnaldo Baptista, Rita Lee and Sérgio Dias).